simeononsecurity/Shodan_PS/Get-ShodanDNSReverse/README.md

 You will need to have downloaded and installed the script already.
 Please see [Downloading](https://github.com/simeononsecurity/Shodan_PS#Download) and [Installing](https://github.com/simeononsecurity/Shodan_PS#Install) for further instruction.

 ## Usage
-Run the script by entering the module name with with the ips parameter followed by a comma separated list of ip addresses within quotes, then the API parameter followed by the api key in quotes
+Run the script by entering the module name with the ips parameter followed by a comma separated list of ip addresses within quotes, then the API parameter followed by the api key in quotes
 ```
 PS C:\WINDOWS\system32> Get-ShodanDNSReverse -ips "exampleip,anotherexampleip" -API "ApiKeyGoesHere"